Skip to Content

 Female Northern Flicker

 The “Yellow-shafted” Flicker occurs east of the Great Plains and both sexes have bright yellow on the underwing and under the tail, a gray crown and nape with a red patch on the back of the head, and a tan face and throat.
-The male also has a strong black moustache or malar stripe.
-“Red-shafted” Flickers live west of the Rocky Mountains and have reddish on the underwing and under the tail.

 They also differ by having a pale gray head and throat with some tan coloring above and near the eye and bill, and lack the red patch on the back of the head.
-Instead, the male Red-shafted Flicker has a red moustache or malar stripe.
+Instead, the male Red-shafted Flicker has a red mustache or malar stripe.

 Hybrid Yellow-shafted and Red-shafted Flickers occurring in the Great Plains just east of the Rocky Mountains usually have heads that resemble Yellow-shafted Flickers but have red-orange or pinkish on the underwings and under the tail.